jnliou/project4/README.md

 The average RGB color distribution of each image for infected and uninfected cells was compared.
 Histograms and T-tests were used to evaluate any statistical distinctions in average RGB color distribution.

+## Principal Component Analysis

+We used two methods to perform PCA on our image dataset.

+- Approach1: Performing PCA over Image Characteristics and Features as mentioned below.
+Results are displayed as below.
+    - RGB Channel Distribution
+    - Max/Mean Blob
+    - Edge Density of the image

+- Approach2: We performed PCA on our raw image dataset by following the steps below to see if there is a split between class labels.
+    - Read images
+    - Flatten images
+    - Process in PCA
+    - Plot on 2d map, color by class label

 ### Data Integration and Export

 The results of the various analyses were integrated into 4 DataFrames.
 2 for the training data: ```Dataset/eda_train_infect.csv```, ```Dataset/eda_train_uninfect.csv```, and two for the testing data: ```Dataset/eda_test_infect.csv```, ```Dataset/eda_test_uninfect.csv``` for further analysis and reference.